John Yarmuth

 John Allan Yarmuth (/'yɑːrmɪθ/ YAR-mith; born November 4, 1947) is a retired American politician and newspaper editor who served as the U.S. representative for from 2007 to 2023.
-His district encompassed the vast majority of the Louisville Metro Area.
+His district encompassed the vast majority of Louisville, Kentucky, which has shared the same borders with Jefferson County following a city-county merger in 2003.
 From 2013 onward, he had been the sole Democratic member of Kentucky's congressional delegation.
 Yarmuth chaired the House Budget Committee from 2019 to 2023.
 On October 12, 2021, he announced that he would not seek reelection in 2022.

 Early life and education

 Yarmuth was born in Louisville, Kentucky, the son of Edna E. (née Klein) and Stanley R. Yarmuth.
 He is descended from Jewish immigrants from Russia and Austria.
 He graduated from Atherton High School.
 He later graduated from Yale University, majoring in American studies.

 Early career

-Yarmuth worked as a legislative aide for Republican U.S. Senator Marlow Cook from 1971 to 1974, then returned to Louisville and launched his publishing career by founding Louisville Today magazine, which operated from 1976 to 1982.
-He later worked as a vice president of University Relations at the University of Louisville from 1983 to 1986, where he was inducted into Omicron Delta Kappa as an honoris causa initiate in 2014.
+Yarmuth worked as a legislative aide for Republican U.S. Senator Marlow Cook from 1971 to 1974, then returned to Louisville and launched his publishing career by founding Louisville Today, a magazine which operated from 1976 to 1982.
+He later worked as a vice president of university relations at the University of Louisville from 1983 to 1986, where he was inducted into Omicron Delta Kappa as an honoris causa initiate in 2014.
+In 1971, while Yarmuth was working for Senator Cook, he posed as a pin-up model for an April Fool's edition of Roll Call.

 Yarmuth described himself as a Rockefeller Republican in his earlier years.
 He left the party during Ronald Reagan's presidency, saying, "I saw this unmistakable move away from moderation when he started hosting Jerry Falwell and Pat Robertson and catering to the religious right".

 In 1990, Yarmuth founded the Louisville Eccentric Observer (LEO), a weekly newspaper for which he wrote a generally liberal political column that usually ran on page one.
 In 2003, he sold LEO to a company owned by Times Publishing Company of Pennsylvania, owner of the Erie Times-News.
 Yarmuth remained on board as a columnist and consultant until January 2006, when he put his column on hiatus to run for Congress.